 8. Invest in a Business Such that Your Heirs Become Part-Owners

 You may have a friend or associate who wants to start up a business and needs capital.
-If the situation works out right, you may be able to arrange for your heirs to become partial owners of the new business, reaping some of the profits that eventually get generated.
+If the situation works out right, you may be able to arrange for your heirs to become partial owners of the new business, reaping some of the profits that are eventually generated.

 This is certainly a riskier option, but if you are in the business-startup game and this kind of arrangement is familiar and attractive to you, this is a way to reduce the value of your estate while giving your heirs a stake in a new business.
 So, it’s one more option for how to avoid estate tax.